Flexible control of website tags: In Anqi CMStagListTag quantity limitation and sorting techniques

 {% endtagList %}

-The purpose of this code is to get the tag list and assign it totagsthe variable, then loop through ittagsto display the title and link of each tag.
-It can be seen that there is a tag namedlimitThe parameter is indeed listed, which is the key to controlling the number of items.
+This code is used to get the list of tags and assign it totagsthe variable, then traverse it through a looptagsDisplay the title and link of each tag.
+You can see that a parameter namedlimitis listed, which is the key to controlling the quantity.

-Precisely control the number of tags:limitThe clever use of parameters
+Accurately control the number of tags:limitThe magic of parameters

 1. Limit the total number displayed

 The most common usage is to limit the total number of tags in a list.
-If you only want to display, for example, 'The latest 10 tags' or 'The most frequently used 20 tags' on a page, you can simply setlimitThe parameter should be an integer value.
+If you only want to display, for example, 'The latest 10 tags' or 'The most commonly used 20 tags' on the page, you just need to setlimitThe parameter can be an integer value.

 For example, to display 10 tags, you can set it like this: